 YHSC (Youth Health Service Corps)

 is now offered in the Greensboro AHEC region.
+We invite high school students and teachers in health and science programs to partner with us and become a part of YHSC.
 Students helping to create healthier communities through service learning.
-Click here for a brochure for more information.
+Click on the link Youth Health Service Corps (YHSC) Brochure PDF" below in the "Downloads" box for a brochure for more information.

 2018 Greensboro AHEC Programs

 The health career club is designed for high school students interested in learning more about careers in healthcare.
 Students will enjoy health science workshops, health career speakers, site visits, scholarship and leadership information.
 Please click on the Teen Health Application Form below in the "Downloads" box for an application.

 Cultural Diversity Workshops

 These workshops are designed for educators, community volunteers, and health and human service professionals working with minority populations.
 Emphasis is placed on cross-cultural mentoring and communication.